 The color brown is defined as a composite color as well as a darker shade of orange.
-In the CMYK color model, brown is the result of black and orange combined while in the RGB color model, you get brown by combining red and green.
+In the CMYK color model, brown is the result of black and orange combined while in the RGB color model, you get different shades of brown by combining red and green.

 Brown is the color of wood, soil, human hair, and many more natural things.

-As an artist, it's important to understand this robust color, how it's used in the past until today, what it means and the different emotions it evokes, as well as its different shades, and how to produce them.
+As an artist, it's important to understand this robust color, how it's used in the past until today, what it means and the types of brown it evokes, as well as how to produce different shades of brown.

 This article aims to help you do just that.